INTERNSHIP PROGRAM OVERVIEW

 5. I will be taking summer school courses.
 Will this program work around my summer school schedule?

-Students that are interested in applying for this program must be available to work Monday through Friday from 9 am – 3:30 pm between June 12, 2017 and August 4, 2017.
-El Paso Electric will review conflicts on a case by case basis.
+Students that are interested in applying for this program must be available to work Monday through Friday from 9 am – 3:30 pm between June 11, 2018 and August 3, 2018.
+El Paso Electric will review conflicts, absences and vacation requests on a case by case basis.